shenron/docker-app-demo-app/README.md

 > - New client files are stored in `static` folder (static and PHP are **dissociated**)

-To manage all services there is a Nginx reverse proxy as front-end sever.
+To manage all services there is a Nginx reverse proxy as front-end server.